Las Vegas Federal Criminal Defense Lawyer

 - Wire Fraud: Fraud by means of wire, radio or television is punishable by up to 20 years in prison.
 This crime is detailed in 18 U.S.C. § 1343.

 Legal Representation & Your Defense

-if you are under investigation for, or have been charged with a federal offense, so that you may have the legal representation you deserve.
+Contact a Las Vegas federal crime lawyer if you are under investigation for or have been charged with a federal offense so you can have strong legal representation.